2019 Austin Peay Governors football team

-The 2019 Austin Peay Governors football team represents Austin Peay State University during the 2019 NCAA Division I FCS football season.
-The Governors, led by first-year head coach Mark Hudspeth, play their home games at Fortera Stadium as members of the Ohio Valley Conference.
+The 2019 Austin Peay Governors football team represented Austin Peay State University during the 2019 NCAA Division I FCS football season.
+The Governors, led by first-year head coach Mark Hudspeth, played their home games at Fortera Stadium as members of the Ohio Valley Conference.

-Previous season

-The Governors finished the 2018 season 5–6, 3–5 in OVC play to finish in a tie for sixth place.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Governors were picked to finish in fourth place.

 Preseason All-OVC team

 The Governors had two players at two positions selected to the preseason all-OVC team.